gabrielagustin/Scaling/README.md

   <img width=650 src="scaling_NDVI_Modis.png"/>
 </p>

+Satellite Data:

+  - TERRA-MODIS product that provides NDVI data at a spatial resolution of 250 m every sixteen days (MOD13Q1)
+  - Landsat 8.

 Different wavelet families have been tested: 'Haar', 'Daubechies', 'Coiflets' and 'Symlets', with different orders to make the resolution change.
 More details: https://pywavelets.readthedocs.io/en/latest/ref/wavelets.html

 Finally, the NDVI MODIS images rescaled at 30 m were contrasted with Landsat 8 images to check the performance of each configuration.